cdk8s-team/cdk8s/packages/cdk8s-plus/README.md

 ingress.addRule('/hello', kplus.IngressBackend.fromService(helloService));
 ```

-Yo can use `addHostRule(host, path, backend)` to define a route that will only
+You can use `addHostRule(host, path, backend)` to define a route that will only
 apply to requests with this `Host` header.
 This can be used to implement virtual
 hosts.